ThePJNinja/Chars/chars/Blaze.md

 ### PERSONALITY

-- Reserved.
-- Calm is a facade for her firey true self.
-- Demands respect, but not the title, "Your Highness."
-- Dislikes Heights & Water.
-- Well-mannered in casual conversation.
+She's got the manners of royalty, but Sonic's attitude.
+Her calm demeanor is a facade on her firey true feelings.
+She REALLY dislikes Heights & Water.
+Oh, and don't say, "Your Highness."

 ``` ```